ba-careerpath-7/Data_Driven_E-Commerce_A-B_Testing_Project/README.md

 $$H_0: \mu_{Female} - \mu_{Male} = 0$$
 $$H_a: \mu_{Female} - \mu_{Male} \ne 0$$

 The value of 0 is inside this bootstrap CI!
 Therefore, we fail to reject the null hypothesis.
 We do not have enough evidence that male and females genders have significantly different incomes.
-We need more data to conclude that different genders earn different amount of money.
+For both the original and the bootstrap hypothesis tests, perhaps we need **more data** to conclude that different genders earn different amount of money.

 ### 💡 Business Value Delivered